ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 A healthy passion for your work, drives you to continuously learn more and improve your skills. (elaborate)

 The software development industry evolves constantly.
+It's not easy to keep up.
 Technologies change quickly--what you know today will be obsolete tomorrow.
 You must constantly refine your skills and learn new ones or risk being left behind.
 If you do not enjoy reading, listening to others, and learning from others, you will be at a huge disadvantage to those who do.

 So how can you keep up with all the changes and new technologies in this fast changing industry?
 Here are some ideas: